Issue: Court Security

 According to Senator Franken’s staff, Senator Tom Coburn (R-OK) placed a hold on this and other similar legislation.
 The plan is to continue to recruit co-sponsors for the legislation and move the bill via unanimous consent in the 114th Congress.
 Senator.
 Franken is planning to reintroduce this bill in the 114th Congress.

 On 3/24/15, Representative Ted Poe (R-TX) introduced the Local Courthouse Safety Act of 2015 (H.R.
 1566), which mirrors the legislation previously introduced by Senator Franken.
 At the request of Representative Poe, we have been reaching out to Democratic members of the House Judiciary Committee to enlist support.
 Representative Poe wants to pass this bill via unanimous consent.
 Time ran out for this bill at the end of the 114th Congress.
-We are looking to getting this bill re-introduced in mid-February.
+We are looking to getting this bill re-introduced after the Thanksgiving recess.